pnavarrc/travis-conditional-testing/README.md

 # travis-conditional-testing

-Demo of how to run tests for the parts of the project that changed
+How to configure Travis to only run the tests for the part of the code that changed